 - Dimensions: 304 × 250 centimeters (120 × 98 inches)

-Last Supper is an amazing painting by Flemish artist of the Baroque era Peter Paul Rubens (1577-1640).
+Last Supper is an amazing painting by the Flemish artist of the Baroque era Peter Paul Rubens (1577-1640).
 It was commissioned by a local woman named Catherine Lescuyer and it was part of a large altarpiece for the great Church of St. Rombout in Mechelen, modern-day Belgium.

 Rubens was both a painter and diplomat and had spent nearly a decade in Italy.
 He even made an etching based on The Last Supper painting by Leonardo da Vinci which he saw at Santa Maria delle Grazie in Milan.
 This means it’s a typical Last Supper scene with Jesus in the middle blessing the bread.